yuhaozhang/tacred-relation/README.md

 Position-aware Attention RNN Model for Relation Extraction
 =========================

-This repo contains the *pytorch* code for paper [Position-aware Attention and Supervised Data Improve Slot Filling](https://nlp.stanford.edu/pubs/zhang2017tacred.pdf).
+This repo contains the *PyTorch* code for paper [Position-aware Attention and Supervised Data Improve Slot Filling](https://nlp.stanford.edu/pubs/zhang2017tacred.pdf).

-**About TACRED data**: Please note that we are still in the process of licensing TACRED with LDC.
-For completeness this repo only contains sampled data from TACRED.
-If you'd like to receive email notifications once TACRED is ready for download, please [**fill out this form**](https://goo.gl/forms/nO70omzVyRNbDXt53).
+**The TACRED dataset**: Details on the TAC Relation Extraction Dataset can be found on [this dataset website](https://nlp.stanford.edu/projects/tacred/).

 ## Requirements